About CloverLock Lane

 Our Story

-In June 2025, we bought five acres and a 1980s ranch house that needed... well, let's just say it needed love.
+In June 2025, we bought a fifty-year-old ranch house on a beautiful five-acre farmette that needed... well, let's just say it needed love.
 And work.
 Mostly work.

-The property came with a barn that was more 'leaning structure' than 'functional building,' a shed stuffed with the former owner’s much-loved but abandoned furniture, and enough dropped leaves to hide a small army.
-It also came with SO much possibility, which is really just another word for 'lots of future weekends spent wielding power tools.'
+The property came with a barn that was more 'leaning structure' than 'functional building,' a shed stuffed with the former owner’s much-loved but abandoned furniture, and enough dead leaves to hide a small army.
+It also came with SO many possibilities, which is really just a nicer way to say 'lots of future weekends spent wielding power tools.'

-We named it CloverLock Lane because [your reason - the luck of finding it?
-Clover growing wild?
-The way it feels like unlocking a new life?].
-This is where we're building our life, learning to be garden experts, bringing home all kinds of pets, and figuring out how to be the kind of adults who know how to fix things instead of calling someone else to do it.
+The name CloverLock Lane came from a combination of things.
+The clover growing borderline rampant across the southern field, the name of our neighborhood, feeling lucky to have found such an incredible place, and really just the positive vision and feeling the name brought for us.
+This is where we're building our life, learning to be garden experts, bringing home all kinds of pets, and figuring out how to be the kind of people who know how to fix things instead of calling someone else to do it.

 Who I Am